MDIL-SNU/SevenNet/README.md

 This model was trained on [`MPtrj`](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).
 We suggest starting with this model as we found that it performs better than the previous SevenNet-0 (22May2024).
 Check [`Matbench Discovery leaderborad`](https://matbench-discovery.materialsproject.org/) for this model's performance on materials discovery.

 Whenever the checkpoint path is the input, this model can be loaded via `7net-0 | SevenNet-0 | 7net-0_11July2024 | SevenNet-0_11July2024` keywords.

+Acknowledgments: This potential was developed with the support of the Samsung Advanced Institute of Technology (SAIT) and utilized the resources of the Samsung SSC-21 cluster.

 #### SevenNet-0 (22May2024)
 This model was trained on [`MPF.2021.2.8`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
 This is the model used in [our paper](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00190).